Pull request workflow¶

 To clone your fork from GitHub, use the following command:

 In our examples, the “$” character denotes the command line prompt on typical UNIX shells.
 It is not part of the command and should not be typed.

 After a little while, you should have a

 godot directory in your current

 working directory.
-Move into it (
+Move into it using the

 $ git remote add upstream https://github.com/godotengine/godot $ git fetch upstream